Latest News

 Horsepower.
 Just about everyone wants a 500, or 600, or 1000 hp car.
 Assuming everything else with handle it, let's just focus on the fueling requirements of the engine.

 RB26, we have 6 injectors.
 The factory injectors are low impedance, and they have a resistor box in the circuit.
 This is important, as most modern injectors are high impedance, and can eliminate the resistor box.
-HOWEVER, if you eliminate the resistor box, with a normal ECU, and low impedence injectors, you will probably burn out the injector drivers.
+HOWEVER, if you eliminate the resistor box, with a normal ECU, and low impedance injectors, you will probably burn out the injector drivers.
 So make sure what you have, before you go eliminating parts.

 A fairly safe rule of thumb on a 6 cylinder engine on gasoline is about 1 hp per cc at the engine.
 So a stock 440 cc(485 cc at 43 psi) injector is enough for about 440 hp (485 hp) at the engine on an RB26.
 In real life you can push it harder, or see less depending on the condition of the entire fuel system.